CatLibWilk/ALMA-API-application/README.md

 ## Note
 This application currently configured to call the ALMA API sandbox.
 To implement with an actual ALMA account and APIKey, the apiController.js file will need to be changed.

+A working demo of this application can be seen at http://alma-readinglist.herokuapp.com